AndrewZ987/EEG-Alcohol-ML-prediction/README.md

 The major problem here is how do we convert the raw data into a proper training and testing sets for our models.
 __Notice how each row is simply one signal data point in a trial for a participant.__
  Intuitively, it is extremely hard to classify if a person is alcoholic by looking at one single EEG signal data in 1/256 second.
 It means that training with this unprocessed data will lead to huge bias and low accuracy.
 Thus, we want each record to have a full set of signal data of the entire trial for each participant.
+This is how I processed the data:
+1. Read all csv files and append them to the dataframe.
+2. Drop necessary columns, such as 'time', 'sensor position', and the automatically generated first id column.
+The reason we could drop these is that they essentially work the same as 'sample number' and 'channel' in sorting and grouping in later steps.
+3. Convert 'subject identifier' and 'matching condition' to integer type.
+4. Sort the dataframe by 'subject identifier', 'trial number', 'sample number', and 'name'.
+5. Drop the 'sample number' column, because after sorting, all the rows are ordered by sample number already.
+We do not need it for the grouping later.
+6. Group all the signal data points by 'subject identifier', 'trial number', 'matching condition', and 'channel', append to the dataframe.
+Each cell should have a list with 256 elements in the new column.
+7. Split the data to X and y for model training.
+8. Convert each of the sensor value list to a new dataframe, and concat to the original one, and remove the original list column.
+The dataframe should have 258 columns(matching condition, channel, and 256 sensor values).
+9. Spilt X and y to training set and test set.
+Process X with standard scaler and PCA.
+10. The data pre-processing should be done.